Arrest of Apollo Quiboloy: Aftermath

 Official mugshot of Quiboloy, released by Interior and Local Government Secretary Benjamin Abalos Jr.

 The Quezon City RTC Branch 106 and Pasig RTC Branch 159 separately issued orders on where the five should be detained.
-The former ordered their transfer, either to the New Quezon City Jail or to the female dormitory of the Quezon City Jail in Camp Karingal; while the latter, first ordered the PNP "to retain the custody" of the five, later ordered the detention of the co-accused at the Pasig City Jail.
-The DOJ recommended to keep Quiboloy, who is still under PNP custody.
+The former ordered their transfer, either to the New Quezon City Jail or to the female dormitory of the Quezon City Jail in Camp Karingal.
+The latter first ordered the PNP "to retain the custody" of the five and later ordered the detention of the co-accused at the Pasig City Jail.
+The DOJ recommended to keep Quiboloy, who was still under PNP custody.

-A day after the arrest, Quiboloy's camp filed a petition for either a house arrest or his custody be transferred to an AFP detention facility, citing security concerns.
+A day after the arrest, Quiboloy's camp filed a petition for Quiboloy to either be put under house arrest or for his custody be transferred to an AFP detention facility, citing security concerns.
 The Pasig court later granted the motion of the Department of National Defense to reject the transfer.
 The lawyers then requested that Quiboloy and Ingrid Canada be transferred to the Veterans Memorial Medical Center in Davao City due to existing health conditions.
 This was later refuted by the PNP; and the plea was dismissed likewise.
 The decision has been appealed.

 The five pleaded not guilty to charges of qualified human trafficking and sexual abuse.

-President Marcos said that the Philippines is not yet looking for the extradition of Quiboloy to the United States; while the DOJ said he would have to face the criminal charges and serve the prison sentence first if convicted.
-DILG raised the possibility of filing charges of obstruction of justice against those who helped Quiboloy in hiding.
+President Marcos has stated that the Philippines is not yet looking for the extradition of Quiboloy to the United States.
+The DOJ has stated he would have to face the criminal charges and serve the prison sentence first if convicted.
+DILG has also raised the possibility of filing charges of obstruction of justice against those who helped Quiboloy in hiding.

-The PNP and DILG both said that the still unidentified informants will receive a reward amounting a total of ₱14 million. was spent for the whole law enforcement action dubbed as "Operation Plan Teknon Alpha."
+The PNP and DILG both said that the (still unidentified) informants will receive a reward amounting a total of ₱14 million.A total of was spent for the whole law enforcement, dubbed as "Operation Plan Teknon Alpha."

-The 16-day is seen to be a potential test case for the provision in the Rules of Court that allow law enforcers to break into buildings or enclosures.
+The 16-day is currently seen as a potential test case for the provision in the Rules of Court that allow law enforcers to break into buildings or enclosures.

 The Pasig Court granted Quiboloy's petition for a medical furlough from November 8–16 at the Philippine Heart Center after suffering chest pain, arrhythmia and atrial fibrillation.
 The court extended the furlough until November 27 due to dental issues including infected dental implant which affected his jaw.

 On January 18, 2025, Quiboloy was hospitalized for pneumonia.